development6601/test-react-todo/README.md

 ## 📖 Description

-The directory . is a temporary repository for project files.
+This temporary directory stores publicly accessible files and the source code for a to-do application.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
-It includes implementation files.
+It includes source code.

 ### ✨ Key Features

 - 🏗️ **Well-Structured Architecture** - Organized codebase with clear separation of concerns
+- 📦 **Source Code Organization** - Clean source code structure in `src/` directory
 - 📚 **Auto-Generated Documentation** - AI-powered README generation with detailed API docs
 - 🔧 **Developer-Friendly** - Easy to understand, modify, and extend